desertsofcacti/compliment-time-app/README.md

-# Brunch + React + Babel/ES6
+# Brunch + React + Babel/ES6 + Express

-This is a modern JS skeleton with React for [Brunch](http://brunch.io).
+This is a modern JS skeleton with React using [Brunch](http://brunch.io).

 ## Installation

-Clone this repo manually or use `brunch new dir -s brunch/with-react`
+Clone this repo manually

 ## Getting started